ucsb-cs148/s21/_exam/code_freeze.md

 # Code Freeze

 By this deadline, you should have reviewed and accepted your final pull request of the quarter for any new development or other GitHub content.
+Also, the Deployment Instructions linked from your README.md are in their final form.

 After this deadline, you
 * should NOT be adding or turning on new features